FormidableLabs/spectacle-cli/CONTRIBUTING.md

 Thanks for taking the time to help us make Spectacle even better!
 Before you go ahead and submit a PR, make sure that you have done the following:

+- Consider if your changes should be incorporated in one or more `examples/*` scenarios.
+Like a new feature, option, etc. Let's try out everything we add!
+- Add an `## UNRELEASED` `CHANGELOG.md` entry for later publishing ease.
+- Check if the usage for `README.md` changes by executing `$ node bin/cli.js -h` and potentially updating.
 - Check that all of the examples build: `yarn build-examples`.
 - Run all checks using `yarn run check`